SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Exclusive Access for Properties
 -------------------------------

-.. docnote:: Outline

-   - In general, for value types, access to a property is access to the entire structure.
-This preserves value semantics.
-   - For structs, the compiler can often prove the overlap/violation is still safe, so we just let you do it.
-   - Note that the above caveat doesn't apply to tuples.
-   - For classes, ovrelapping access to different properties is always kosher, because there's no value semantics to preserve.

-..
-General thoughts on classes vs structs

-   It's ok to have spooky action at a distance in classes because they're already reference types.
-   You need to be able to deal with them having overlapping access in the same way that you need to deal with them having reference semantics.

-   Because classes are reference types, a mutation to one of the properties of a class instance isn't considered a mutation to the class instance as a whole.
-   That rule ensures that value semantics are preserved for value types, but it doesn't apply to classes, which are reference types.
-   It's not unusual to have faraway code change parts of a class.

-   Likewise, for structures,
-   the language model for mutation is that when you assign a new value to a property of a struct, it's the moral equivalent of assigning a new value to the entire struct.
-   There's no reference semantics, so no spooky action at a distance, and therefore no overlapping access
-   (which could cause such a thing) is allowed.

 Types like structures, tuples, and enumerations are made up of individual constituent values, such as the properties of a structure or the elements of a tuple.